inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_api_gateway_usage_plans.md

 : **Field**: `api_stages`

 `throttles`
-: A map containing method level throttling information for API stage in a usage plan.
+: A map containing method level throttling information for the API stage in a usage plan.

 : **Field**: `throttle`

 `quotas`
-: The target maximum number of permitted requests per a given unit time interval.
+: The maximum target number of permitted requests that the user can make within a given time interval

 : **Field**: `quota`

 `product_codes`
-: The AWS Markeplace product identifier to associate with the usage plan as a SaaS product on AWS Marketplace.
+: The AWS Marketplace product identifier to associate with the usage plan as a SaaS product on AWS Marketplace.

 : **Field**: `product_code`